Comping Real Estate – House Comps – How Do I Comp A House?

 Comping A House – The Short & Sweet Version – Comp In A Nutshell:

-This is just a quick synopsis to boil down to basics for easy understanding.
+This is just a quick synopsis to summarize the basics for easy understanding.

 There are additional factors, and we could go on and on, but I think this gets the point across.